 (d) Article 9, paragraph 5

 In its findings on communication ACCC/C/2008/33 (United Kingdom), the Committee further found that that the system of the Party concerned as a whole was not such as “to remove or reduce financial […] barriers to access to justice”, as article 9, paragraph 5, of the Convention requires a Party to the Convention to consider.
 Through decision V/9n, the Meeting of the Parties endorsed the Committee’s finding that the Party concerned was still not in full compliance with this provision of the Convention.
-Bearing in mind its findings in paragraphs 117-122 above, the Committee considers that this finding applies also in the case of private nuisance proceedings within the scope of article 9, paragraph 3, of the Convention for which there is no fully adequate alternative procedure.
-The Committee therefore finds that, with respect to private nuisance proceedings within the scope of article 9, paragraph 3 of the Convention and for which there is no fully adequate alternative procedure, the Party concerned has failed to sufficiently consider the establishment of appropriate assistance mechanisms to remove or reduce financial barriers to access to justice..
+Given this decision, the Committee does not consider it necessary to adopt further findings with regard to article 9, paragraph 5, of the Convention.

 IV.
 Conclusions and recommendations